-Analogously, the results for the inclined satellite pair with orbit inclination $i=\qty{70}{\degree}$ are depicted in the middle part of Fig. \ref{GFR_Bender}.
-The recovered gravity field signal amplitudes differ by $\qty{\pm 0.04}{\m}$ EWH in comparison to the EGM2008 reference gravity model, due to the denser measurements and smaller variance of the results.
-In the SH error spectrum, one can see the wedge corresponding to the less accurate zonal and near-zonal SH coefficients due to the non-coverage of the polar areas.
+Analogously, the results for the inclined satellite pair with an orbit inclination of $i=\qty{70}{\degree}$ are depicted in the middle part of Fig.~\ref{GFR_Bender}.
+The signal amplitudes of the recovered gravity field differ by $\qty{\pm 0.04}{\m}$ EWH in comparison to the EGM2008 reference gravity model, due to the denser measurements and smaller variance of the results.
+In the SH error spectrum, one can see the wedge corresponding to the less accurate zonal and near-zonal SH coefficients as the polar regions are not covered.

-Finally, the right column in Fig. \ref{GFR_Bender} corresponds to the combination of the GFR from the near-polar and inclined satellite pairs.
-The combination at the level of normal equations is based on the posteriori variances components from the two orbits produced by QACC software.
-Posteriori variances act as weighting factors for the combined solution.
-Since the residuals for the inclined satellite pair were smaller than those from the near-polar satellite pair, the combined gravity field solution has also low residuals.
-So the recovered gravity field from the inclined orbits gets a larger weight than that from the near-polar satellite pair.
-The SH error spectrum of the combined solution does not have the wedge that was in the corresponding SH error spectrum from the inclined satellite pair, and also the tesseral SHs are more accurately determined in the combined solution compared to the near-polar solution.
-So the difference to the reference gravity field EGM2008 from the combined solution has a low amplitude and is homogeneously distributed over the whole spectrum until degree and order 90.
+Finally, the right column in Fig.~\ref{GFR_Bender} corresponds to the combination of the GFR from the near-polar and inclined satellite pairs.
+The combination is performed at the level of normal equations, with the a posteriori variances from two orbits, acting as a weighting factors, to obtain the combined solution.
+Since the residuals for the inclined satellite pair were smaller than those for the near-polar satellite pair, the combined gravity field solution has also low residuals.
+Therefore, the recovered gravity field from the inclined orbits gets a larger weight than that from the near-polar satellite pair.
+The SH error spectrum of the combined solution does not show the wedge that is visible in the corresponding SH error spectrum of the inclined satellite pair, and the tesseral SH coefficients are also determined more accurately in the combined solution than in the near-polar solution.
+Thus, the difference to the reference gravity field EGM2008 from the combined solution has a low amplitude and is homogeneously distributed over the entire spectrum up to degree and order 90.